top of page

 As I get lost in the details, my knife follows the lines until they've led me to the destination:

 Creating in colored paper is a delicious challenge.
 Picking out which hues I want for a piece is only the beginning.
 I have to figure out tints vs shades, full saturation vs tone, warm vs cool.
-Once I have a palette, I have to determine the order.
-Switching around the same color choices from one layer to another completely alters the appearance of a piece.
+And every color changes its appearance once you set it beside another one!
+Therefore finding the perfect gradient for each piece is the triumph I'm most proud of.

 cutting-web.jpg